YevhenVieskov/DevOps_online_Dnipro_2021Q2/m5/task5.1/readme.md

 6) Explore the more and less commands using the help system.
 View the contents of files .bash* using commands.
 `man more`
 `man less`
 `more -d .bashrc`
 `less -d .bashrc`
 7) * Describe in plans that you are working on laboratory work 1.
 Tip: You should read the documentation for the finger command.
 `finger -l root`

-	 Superuser's  ' root' password has been changed. information about the users of the system has been obtained.
+Superuser's  'root' password has been changed. information about the users of the system has been obtained.
 Changed personal information about the user 'root'.
 Information about  login name, user name, idle time, login time viewed using the `finger` command.